FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 <!--truncate-->

 The past few weeks were exciting: our cooperation with the open source community is stronger than ever.
-The feedback of developers and service providers makes us confident that we are on the right track with creating truly open source alternative to MongoDB.
+The feedback of developers and service providers makes us confident that we are on the right track with creating a truly open source alternative to MongoDB.

 Before we go into all the exciting new features in this release, let’s recap FerretDB and what we’re striving to achieve.
-[FerretDB](https://www.ferretdb.io/) is an [open-source alternative to MongoDB](https://blog.ferretdb.io/5-database-alternatives-mongodb-2023/) that converts MongoDB drivers and protocols into SQL with a backend on PostgreSQL.
+[FerretDB](https://www.ferretdb.io/) is an [open-source alternative to MongoDB](https://blog.ferretdb.io/5-database-alternatives-mongodb-2023/) that converts MongoDB drivers and protocols into SQL with a backend on PostgreSQL and Tigris.

-We are gradually increasing compatibility with MongoDB– including tools, drivers, and the entire ecosystem, so FerretDB can act as a fully open source drop-in replacement for it.
+We are gradually increasing compatibility with MongoDB – including tools, drivers, and the entire ecosystem, so FerretDB can act as a fully open source drop-in replacement for it.
 Be sure to try it out!

 Here are some of the notable changes in our previous releases:

 * Basic support for aggregation pipelines
-* More filtering query pushed to the backend for Tigris and PostgreSQL
+* More filter queries pushed down to the backend for Tigris and PostgreSQL
 * Client TLS certificate validation
 * Support for raspberry pi
 * Basic telemetry service